jwtly10/AlgoTrade4j/README.md

 - Well tested, with a focus on TDD.
 - Built in frontend for managing and executing strategies.
 - Built in optimization tools.
 Run thousands of backtests with different parameters in seconds.
-- Built in user management, you can share strategies with other users, and have members of the team run/test strategies.
+- Authentication & Authorisation.
+Only users signed up to the platform can access and perform certain actions.

 ## Getting started